-- 9. Name the basic salt used in soda acid fire extinguisher. - Ans.
-Sodium hydrogencarbonate (NaHCO3) is used in soda acid fire extinguishers. - 10.
-Write the names of two salts belonging to sodium (CBSE 2011) - Ans.
-Two salts of sodium family are: Na2SO4, NaCl - 11.
+- 13. Name the basic salt used in soda acid fire extinguishers.
+How does this work? - Ans.
+Sodium hydrogencarbonate (NaHCO3) is used in soda acid fire extinguishers.
+When activated, it reacts with sulfuric acid to produce carbon dioxide gas, which displaces oxygen around the fire, smothering it and stopping combustion. - 14.
+Write the names of two salts belonging to sodium family.
+Write their chemical formula too. - Ans.
+Two examples of salts of sodium family are sodium sulphate and sodium chloride.
+Na2SO4 is chemical formula of sodium sulphate and NaCl is the chemical formula of sodium chloride. - 15.
 How will you distinguish between baking soda and washing soda by heating? - Ans.
 On heating, baking soda produces carbon dioxide gas which turns lime water milky.

-$2NaHCO_3 + Heat \rightarrow Na_2CO_3 + CO_2 + H_2O$ When washing soda is heated it does not produce any gas, it only loses the water of crystallisation molecules.
+$2NaHCO_3 + Heat \rightarrow Na_2CO_3 + CO_2 + H_2O$

+When washing soda is heated it does not produce any gas, it only loses the water of crystallisation molecules.

-$$Na_2CO_3.10H_2O + Heat \rightarrow Na_2CO_3 + 10H_2O$$
+$Na_2CO_3.10H_2O + Heat \rightarrow Na_2CO_3 + 10H_2O$